Ansilopzzz/Ansilopzzz/README.md

 If you need a very effective bot for taking down companies, then message me in whatsapp.
 You can find the link in my profile.
 The hydra is available at IRS 1266/- which is both effective and available at less cost.
-The Saphyra is the most powerfull one in my whole projects.
-It can take down companies.